shubham9319/aws-ec2-tarraform-module/README.md

-# Infrastructure Deployment Process Documentation
+# AWS EC2 End-to-End setup using Terraform Modules.

 ## Objective: The objective of this document is to outline the process of deploying AWS infrastructure using Terraform modules.